5 ways to boost collaboration in your organisation

 We are operating in the era of disruption - bold thinking and big ideas are more valuable than ever before.
 As businesses look for new ways to enable collaboration, office design and tech is becoming more intuitive, and more integrated.

-Harvard Business Review conducted a study that found a majority of staff in organisations worldwide don’t feel they have the necessary resources to innovate in their role.
-So if you’re expecting your staff to lead the charge, it might be time to ask yourself: “Have I created a connected workspace that truly enables collaboration?”
+Harvard Business Review conducted a study that found most staff in organisations worldwide don’t feel they have the necessary resources to innovate in their role.
+So, if you’re expecting your staff to lead the charge, it might be time to ask yourself, “Have I created a connected workspace that truly enables collaboration?”

 We’ve rounded up 5 key design and tech features of connected workplaces.
 Read on to find out how you can enable innovation right from the ground up.

 Video conferencing is no longer bound to a meeting room with a screen and camera.
-Cloud technology allows staff to connect on a one-to-one level, enabling instant meetings across time zones and devices.
-Enabling true real-time collaboration, cloud video capability has become a staple of the modern office.
+Cloud technology allows staff to connect on a one-to-one level or multi-party conference, enabling instant meetings across time zones and devices.
+Enabling real-time collaboration through cloud video capability has become a staple of the modern office.

-Vocus are great supporters of this theory.
-We’ve consolidated over 10 offices around Australia from various acquisitions.
-Whilst there’s great cost in doing this, we believe the improvements in productivity and culture far outweigh any downsides.
+We love this idea and have taken it onboard as we’ve consolidated more than 10 offices around Australia.
+Whilst there are some costs involved in doing this, we believe the improvements in productivity and culture far outweigh any downsides.

 We've also invested heavily in high-speed networks on every site, provided video conferencing functions via Zoom for every user, and kitted every meeting room with high-definition unified communications equipment.
 We frequently see staff holding casual meetings in breakout areas and then heading into meeting rooms to dial in teams from other offices.
 It's been such a great success that we now actively encourage external parties to video-in to meetings to extend the benefits beyond our offices.